 How to build trust within your community

 The clearer your story, the more trust your community will have in you.
-We find that building trust is one of the most important parts of being a successful organizer, and it is our goal to help get you there.
+We find that building trust is one of the most important parts of being a successful organizer, and it's our goal to help get you there.

 All fundraiser stories should include: